sethvan/seth_ql/README.md

   - #### Building and Installing the Library

   If needed, here is [Documentation](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html?highlight=presets) and [Video](https://www.youtube.com/watch?v=NFbnm1t6Mc4&t=553s) for using CMake presets.
-  I am including the presets as I am using them.
+  I am including the [CMakePresets.json](../CMakePresets.json) as I am using them.
 Feel free to modify them as needed or replace them
   with your own.
 Currently mine are set up for a build that uses VCPKG.
 The build and config presets
   share the same names of _debug_ and _release_ and they default output a shared library.
   For obtaining a static library output, the presets of _debug-static_ and _release-static_ are also available.

-  To install first _cd_ into the folder where your chosen preset built the library.
+  After building, To install first _cd_ into the folder where your chosen preset built the library.
   For the release shared library version it would for example be in _build/release_.
   `$ cd build/release                                                                  `